element-hq/element-builder/README.md

-# Riot Builder
+# Element Builder

-A minimalist builder for Riot and Riot Desktop.
+A minimalist builder for Element and Element Desktop.